epigraphy-info/epigraphy-info/README.md

 1. Commit changes.
 1. Go to the GithubPages and wait for the server to process the change.

-### LOCALLY on your computer
+### LOCALLY on your computer (preferred mode)

 - safer option; steep learning curve but great for tracking changes anc collaboration between multiple people
-- preferred mode!
 - the easiest way is to use command line (Terminal) on your computer, but if you prefer there are several GUI Clients/softwares that you can use on Windows and Macs such as [GitHub Desktop](https://desktop.github.com/)

 #### First time working with repo

-1. Clone the repo to your local computer. `git clone “address of your repo” `
+1. Clone the repo to your local computer.
+In terminal: `git clone “address of your repo” `
-1. Make edits to all your files.
+1. Make edits to your files and save them.
-1. Add changes. `git add “file” `
+1. Add changes.
+Terminal: `git add “file” `
-1. Commit changes. `git commit -m “my commit message” `
+1. Commit changes.
+Terminal: `git commit -m “my commit message” `
-1. Push changes to Github. `git push origin “name of branch” `
+1. Push changes to Github.
+Terminal: `git push origin “name of branch” `
 1. Go to the GithubPages and wait for the server to process the change.

 #### Second time working with repo

 1. Go to the folder containing website docs on your computer.
-1. Pull all new changes from Github to your local computer. `git pull `
+1. Pull all new changes from Github to your local computer.
+Terminal: `git pull `
-1. Make edits to all your files.
+1. Make edits to your files and save them.
-1. Add changes. `git add “file” `
+1. Add changes.
+Terminal: `git add “file” `
-1. Commit changes. `git commit -m “my commit message” `
+1. Commit changes.
+Terminal: `git commit -m “my commit message” `
-1. Push changes to Github. `git push origin “name of branch” `
+1. Push changes to Github.
+Terminal: `git push origin “name of branch” `
 1. Go to the GithubPages and wait for the server to process the change.

 #### Major changes

 If you are planning major changes, or want to see how they look on the website before committing them to GitHub, you can run Jekyll server locally on your computer and test locally.
+You have to have installed Jekyll and all dependencies on your local computer.

 1. Go to the folder containing website docs on your computer.
 1. Pull all new changes from Github to your local computer.
-1. Using the command line, start the Jekyll server `bundle exec jekyll serve`.
+1. Using the command line, start the Jekyll server by typing into the Terminal `bundle exec jekyll serve`.
 You may need to install [Jekyll prerequisites](https://jekyllrb.com/docs/) to your 1. computer first.
 1. Make edits to all your files.
 1. Type ‘http://localhost:4000’ in your browser and check the changes you have made on the website.
 1. Once you are happy with your changes, add them, commit and push them to Github.